 If you find that there are any limpers before you, then add 1 big blind on top of the 4 big blind raise.
 So if you are playing $1/$2 NL Hold'em and you have decided that you want to make a preflop raise, then the standard raise would be $8.
 However, if there has been 1 limper, then make it $10.
 If there has been two limpers, make it $12 and so on...

 This is because limpers make the pot bigger, which will mean that even if you make a standard 4X BB raise, your opponents will be getting a better price to make the call to see a flop.
-So make sure you put them to a tougher decision... you don't want any freeloaders coming along for the ride when you have a strong hand.
+So make sure you put them to a tougher decision... you want bad players to make a costly mistake by paying a lot to enter the pot with a lame hand.